 With over Arts 20 years of experience and leadership in arts in health, Jill is active in research, teaching, and international cultural exchange.
 She runs the Center for Arts in Medicine's Interdisciplinary Research Lab, and her current research focuses on the arts and health communication, the arts and community health, and the effects of live preferential music on cost and quality of care in emergency medicine.
 She has developed arts programming for veterans in partnership with the Malcom Randall VA Medical Center since 1996, and currently serves as a member of the Rural Veterans Telerehabilitaion Initiative’s Creative Arts Therapies project team, as well as a part of the NEA Creative Forces Telehealth Expansion team at UF.

-Jill is the recipient of a New Forms Florida Fellowship Award, a State of Florida Individual Artist Fellowship Award, an Excellence in Teaching Award from the National Institute for Staff and Organizational Development, a UF Internationalizing the Curriculum Award, a UF Most Outstanding Service Learning Faculty Award, and over one hundred grants for her programs and research at the University of Florida.
+Jill is the recipient of a New Forms Florida Fellowship Award, a State of Florida Individual Artist Fellowship Award, an Excellence in Teaching Award from the National Institute for Staff and Organizational Development, a UF Internationalizing the Curriculum Award, a UF Most Outstanding Service Learning Faculty Award, a UF Public Health Champions award, a UF Cross-Campus Faculty Entrepreneur of the Year Award, and over 125 grants for her programs and research at the University of Florida.